Ebuk-a/myflix-cicd/README.md

 7. Elastic Container Registry/ Git

-## Local Test
+## Test
 ### Requirements before the commands

-1. You need to have docker and docker compose installed (maybe you should just download docker desktop)
+1. You need to have docker and docker compose installed on VM/local (maybe you should just download docker desktop)

-2. You need to have node and npm installed (just visit the nodejs website and download)
+2. You need to have node and npm installed on VM/local (just visit the nodejs website and download)

-3. The mongodb server needs to be up and running.
+3. The mongodb server needs to be up, running and reachable from application server or local - VM.
 This is where the data persists.
 The connection string for the db should be stored for each service, found at paths below (after cloning repo)

     movies/.env <br />
     customer/.env <br />